PAH: A rare and progressive disease

 BMPR2 is the most commonly mutated gene

-Drug- and toxin-induced6
+Drug- and toxin-induced

 May include: